namedyangfan/bungalow_challenge/README.md

  - responsive images: the right resolution for any screen size
  - lazy loading Images: reduce the website loading time
  - searchable city selector: easy to search for your city
- - available rooms filter: the filter setting is saved for city selector
+ - available rooms filter: filter the bungalows by its avliable rooms
+ - move-in-date filter: filter the bungalows by its ealist move-in-date
+ - router: save filter parameters

 ## Assumptions
   1. User not using IE Browser for opening the site